Algorithms for bounding contribution for histogram estimation under user-level privacy: Additional experiments

 \section{Additional experiments}

-\subsection{Algorithm~\ref{alg-convex}with fixed $C_m=150$}
+\subsection{Algorithm~\ref{alg-convex} with fixed $\Cmax=150$}

-Fixing $C_m$ performs better than $C_m = \emph{\text{DP-$M$-quantile}}$, because in the latter case, we need to split half of the privacy budget to estimate \emph{\text{DP-$M$-quantile}}.
-We note that the output perturbation method has large standard deviation for the SNAP dataset and investing the reason behind it is an interesting future direction.
+Fixing $\Cmax$ performs better than $\Cmax = \emph{\text{DP-$M$-quantile}}$, because in the latter case, we need to split half of the privacy budget to estimate \emph{\text{DP-$M$-quantile}}.
+We note that the output perturbation method has a large variance for the SNAP dataset and investigating the reason behind is an interesting future direction.